Şefiqa Gaspıralı: Emigration to Turkey

 She lived for 54 years in Turkey, where she came when she was 35, and expanded her archive by enriching the documents she brought with her.
-In order to earn a living in Turkey, Şefiqa Gaspıralı first sold a few jewellery heirlooms from her mother.
+To earn a living in Turkey, Şefiqa Gaspıralı first sold a few jewellery heirlooms from her mother.
 Then, she got a short-term job at a hospital.
 When she left there, she sewed for a while and took typing lessons.
 She worked as a director in "Daru'l-eytam" ("Orphanage"; Child Protection Institution).
 After the closure of the orphanage, she became unemployed again.
 She even sold her wristwatch due to poverty.
 Finally, she found a temporary job with a monthly salary of 40 liras.
 Gaspıralı's three siblings were also in Istanbul.
 Her brother Cevdet Mansur, a student at "Darülfünun1 (Istanbul University) stayed in a student dormitory not to be a burden to his sister.
 Her other brother Haydar Ali, a student at the Medical School, stayed with Şefiqa until his graduation.
 Her youngest siblings included her sister Nigar, who was married to Süleyman, who was a steward.
 Her older brother Rifat died in December 1925 in Crimea. Şefiqa Gaspıralı was helpless for his daughter and son-in-law.

 Şefiqa Gaspıralı continued her social and cultural activities in Turkey.
 After working as the director of the orphanage and taking an active role in the Crimean Tatar diaspora, she founded and chaired the "Kırım Tatar Kadınlar Birliği" ("Crimean Tatar Women's Union") in 1930.
 Gaspıralı also served in the Red Crescent ("Kızılay") for many years.
 She also wrote articles for the Crimea Magazine and Emel magazine.
 With her own life, Gaspıralı aimed to publish the Turkish Women's Movement in Russia as a book.

 Şefiqa Gaspıralı died in Istanbul on 31 August 1975.
 She was buried at Zincirlikuyu Cemetery following the religious service held at Şişli Mosque.